 Do you work out?
 Have you always felt like you perform better when you listen to music?
 Odd as it might seem, there has actually been a lot of research done on this subject.
 And sure enough, one study shows that music can increase endurance by 15%.
 So if you’ve always felt like you lasted longer when listening to music, chances are that you’re right.

-In addition, this Norwegian study shows that listening to classical music is the most beneficial when trying to increase endurance while spinning.
+In addition, a Norwegian study shows that listening to classical music is the most beneficial when trying to increase endurance while spinning.
 One theory is that the continuity of a classical piece helps you focus, which in turn allows you to persevere longer.
 However, another study suggests that it’s not the type of music, but rather the speed of the music—the beats per minute (bpm)—that matter.
 According to the study, the optimal speed would be 125–140 bpm.
 This jog.fm page lists songs by their bpm.
 For optimal performance, maybe you should pick a classical piece, in case it actually does make a difference.

 3. It Can Make You Healthier